 What do farmers have to say about the safety of using GMO crops?

-Many folks with the anti-gmo movements claim that biotechnology hasn’t been around long enough to really know about the potential long-term effects to determine if they are safe.
+Many folks with the anti-GMO movements claim that biotechnology hasn’t been around long enough to really know about the potential long-term effects to determine if they are safe.
 But they haven’t been around long enough to say they are dangerous either.
-I have no concern in eating gmo foods.
+I have no concern about eating GMO foods.
 I have no concern in feeding my livestock GMO corn and then eating that meat, milk, etc. Neither do many of the farmers I talk to.